adlnet/xAPI-Spec/xAPI.md

 For example: Anna studies a textbook for a biology exam.
 The statement's activity refers to the textbook, and the exam is a context activity of type "other".

-Singleton Activity objects are allowed as values so that 0.95 statements will be compatible with 1.0.
+Single Activity objects are allowed as values so that 0.95 statements will be compatible with 1.0.

 The values in this section are not for expressing all the relationships the statement object has.
 Instead, they are for expressing relationships appropriate for the specific statement